 Lender’s guide on how to record interest receivable

 If you extend credit to a customer or issue a loan, you receive interest payments.
 You must record the revenue you’re owed in your books.

 To record the accrued interest over an accounting period, debit your Accrued Interest Receivable account and credit your Interest Revenue account.
 This increases your receivable and revenue accounts.

 Here’s how the journal entry would look:

 Now, let’s say your customer owes you $27.40 in accrued interest.
 Your journal entry should increase your Interest Expense account through a debit of $27.40 and increase your Accrued Interest Payable account through a credit of $27.40.

 |X/XX/XXXX||Accrued Interest Receivable||27.40|

 Looking for an easier way to manage your accounting books?
 Give Patriot’s accounting software a try!
-Our patent-pending cash-to-accrual toggle gives you the power to run reports using either modified cash or accrual accounting.
+Our patented Dual-Ledger Accounting feature gives you the power to run reports using cash, modified cash, or accrual accounting.
 Try it for free today!